superpowr/powr_for_tinymce5/README.md

 2. The Plugin  will then appear within the Editor.
 Click `Edit` to open the POWr Editor and design & customize your Plugin.

+*Note: To publish your content, you will be prompted to create an account on POWr.io so you can edit and manage your plugins in the future.*

 ![Create and Edit a POWr Plugin](https://powr.s3-us-west-1.amazonaws.com/email+gifs++/On+page+edit "Create and Edit a POWr Plugin")

 ## Need help?